aquatix/webhaak/README.rst

 Run webhaak as a service under nginx or apache and call the appropriate url's when wanted (e.g., on push to repository).

-webhaak can also be run from the command line: ``uvicorn webhaak:app --reload``.
+webhaak can also be run from the command line: ``uvicorn webhaak:app --reload``

+Run ``gunicorn -k uvicorn.workers.UvicornWorker`` for production.

+The RQ background worker can be run from the command line: ``rq worker --with-scheduler``

 Url's are of the form https://hook.example.com/app/<appkey>/<triggerkey>